-The practice is rated as good for the care of people experiencing poor mental health (including people living with dementia).
+The practice is rated as good for the care of people experiencing poor mental health (including people with dementia).

-- 99% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which is above the national average at 85%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those living with dementia. - The practice carried out advance care planning for patients living with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and those living with dementia.
+- 85% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which was comparable to the CCG (84%) and national (84%) average. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.